Florida Employer Non-Compete Agreement Lawyer

 - Goodwill of customers, patients, or clients relating to trademarks and related issues as well as specified geographic or marketing areas

-For assistance in determining your legitimate business interests, contact the employment lawyers at Scott • Wagner and Associates in Jupiter, Florida.
+For assistance in determining your legitimate business interests, contact the employment lawyers at Scott Law Team.
 We can help you to think through the various positions at your company and delineate which positions should be subject to a non-compete (i.e. it is often not necessary to restrict lower-level employees, such as receptionists).
 We also have extensive experience drafting these types of agreements and more.

 You should also consider whether or not the time and geographic restrictions that it places are reasonable.
 Courts generally view restrictions in a non-compete agreement lasting more than two years as unreasonable.

 As your company evolves, so should its agreements.
 If, for instance, you are phasing out of a specific area of business, it is not reasonable to prevent an employee from finding other employment in that area.
 If you have cut off ties with a certain customer, it is no longer reasonable to prevent employees from working with said customer once he or she leaves your company.
 By failing to update your non-compete, there is a greater chance that the courts will find it to be unenforceable should an employee challenge the agreement.

 Contact Our Florida Employer Non-Compete Agreement Lawyers